mozaik-association/mozaik/docs/3Mandates-module.md

     - Non-elected candidates
 - Automatic creation of mandates

-When creating a selection committee for the state, you must select the legislature and the designation assembly that you have previously created in the structure module.

-Mozaïk doesn't have a function yet to organise elections / votes.
-Only the follow-up of candidates and the result of the votes can be handled in Mozaïk.
+Mozaik doesn't have a function yet to organise elections / votes.
+Only the follow-up of candidates and the result of the votes can be handled in Mozaik.

 Once a candidate is elected/selected, a (political/internal) mandate will automatically be created for this candidate.
-Selection committees are not mandatary, as mandates can directly be created in Mozaïk (without working with candidates and elections).
+Selection committees are not mandatary, as mandates can directly be created in Mozaik (without working with candidates and elections).

 !!!info